cschreger/Tandem-Challenge/trivia-tandem/README.md

   We would also like to see a README which includes any information about how to run the code, any known issues or complexity we should look out for, and any additional features you would like to have added to make your trivia app even more awesome.

 **Assumptions:**<br/>
-- A round of trivia has 10 Questions
+- A round of trivia has 10 Questions.
-- All questions are multiple-choice questions
+- All questions are multiple-choice questions.
-- Your score does not need to update in real time
+- Your score does not need to update in real time.
-- Results can update on form submit, button click, or any interaction you choose
+- Results can update on form submit, button click, or any interaction you choose.
 - We will provide you with the trivia data such as the questions, correct and incorrect answers via a JSON file.

 **Acceptance Criteria:**<br/>